 Every user in Rocket.Chat has a collection for their messages that can be emitted by the server’s streamer.
 Bots subscribe to the collection of messages for their own user account, creating a stream that is updated every time a message is sent either directly to them or any room they are joined in.

 The SDK is a low-level software module that offers an interface for external consumers to subscribe to message streams, send messages, and call methods on the Rocket.Chat server via WebSockets / DDP.

 Bot framework adapter are written using the SDK.

 An adapter (also referred as connector or middleware) is a software component that is used to link the framework with the Rocket.Chat host.

-An adapter allows bot creators to design and build bot interactions according to the framework’s rules and practices without dealing with the low-level programming details of the communication with the Rocket.Chat host.
+An adapter allows bot creators to design and build bot interactions according to the framework’s rules and practices without dealing with the low-level programming details and methods of the communication with the Rocket.Chat host.

 Adapters use Rocket.Chat SDK to communicate with the Rocket.Chat host.

 Bot frameworks (such as Hubot, Botkit, Rasa or Botpress) provide unique approaches to create conversational interfaces and allow developers to focus on the design and management of complex bot logic.